 Stoffers was born in Hamburg in 1961.
-He joined an adult psychiatric institution at the age of twenty-two, and began writing single, or sometimes several, words such as “bell” or “glue gun” on small pieces of paper that he handed out to the people around him.
+He joined a workshop for people with disabilities at the age of twenty-two, and began writing single, or sometimes several, words such as “bell” or “glue gun” on small pieces of paper that he handed out to the people around him.
 These brief messages eventually expanded into longer letters addressed to his “dear mummy”; the words were placed on meticulously drawn lines reminiscent of musical staves, imbuing them with rhythm and musicality.
 Stoffers sometimes carefully tore his messages into thin strips that the reader then had to put back together.

 Stoffers’ dense, dancing art, the object of a documentary by Youssef Tabti shown at La Force de l’art 02 (Grand Palais, Paris, 2009), was exhibited at the gallery christian berst art brut in 2009 and at Art Paris and Drawing Now Paris in 2010.
 It was also presented by the Museum of Everything at the Pinacoteca Agnella in Turin the same year.
 In 2012, Stoffers was exhibited among other Art Brut artists at the Chalet Society, Exhibition #1 in Paris.
 Interest in his letters has now spread far beyond the milieu of Art Brut.